rrva/docker-devdns/README.md

 requests for the .dev domain to this server.
 For example dnsmasq.

-for container-to-contaner resolving, add the following to your docker daemon options:
+for container-to-container resolving, add the following to your docker daemon options:

     --dns <listen addr of docker-devdns> --dns-search dev